-Each team will be given twenty (20) minutes to present their business plan followed by a fifteen (15) minute question-and-answer session between the presenting team and the panel of judges.
-After competing, each team will receive a ten (10) minute feedback round from the judges.
-Judges will use that time to give advice, direction, and share experiences that relate to the business plan.
-Each presenting team will have five (5) minutes prior to its presentation for set-up/preparation and five (5) minutes after the presentation for equipment dismantling.
+Each team will present their business plan to a five-member panel of judges.
+Teams are given 20 minutes for the actual presentation, followed by a 15 minute question-and-answer session with the judges.
+There will then be a 10-minute information feedback opportunity with judges, who will use this time to give advice and direction, plus share any experiences they may have relating to the business plan.
+Teams will have five minutes prior to their presentation for set-up/preparation and five minutes after the presentation for equipment dismantling.

 Observation of Competitor Presentations

-A team must not observe other presentations or question and answer sessions until after they have presented their own plan.
-No one is allowed to enter or leave the room until the presentation session is complete.
+Team members cannot observe other presentations or question and answer sessions until after they have presented their own plans.
+No one is allowed to enter or leave presentation rooms until the presentation session is complete.
 Students, advisors, or guests engaging in communication with a team during their presentation and/or question and answer session, such as but not limited to, head movements, hand gestures or signaling, will be asked to leave the room and the team will be disqualified from the competition.

 Open to the Public

-All oral presentations and question and answer sessions are open to the public at large.
+All presentations are open to the public at large.
 Further, it is likely that any or all of these public sessions will be broadcast to interested persons through media, which may include radio, television and the Internet.
-Any data or information discussed or divulged in public sessions by entrants should be considered information that will likely enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged or presented in these sessions.
-Neither the host organizations, judges, sponsors, nor their designate organizations, assume any duty to screen or otherwise control the identity of those attending, viewing or hearing all or part of these public sessions, and entrants agree that by entering the competition they have been made aware that such attendees, viewers and recipients may include members of the media and potential competitors in addition to members of the financial community, students and faculty.
+Any data or information discussed or divulged in public sessions by entrants should be considered information that will likely enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged, or presented in these sessions.
+Neither the host organizations, judges, sponsors, nor their designate organizations, assume any duty to screen or otherwise control the identity of those attending, viewing or hearing all or part of these public sessions, and entrants agree that by entering the competition they have been made aware that such attendees, viewers, and recipients may include members of the media and potential competitors in addition to members of the financial community, students and faculty.

 Rights of Use